drivestudy/mermoz/CONTRIBUTING.md

 - `.cpp` for `C++` source files.

 ## Class naming, typenames, functions and variables
-All stuff which belong to `Graphee` must be declared within, the namespace `graphe::`.
+All stuff which belong to `Mermoz` must be declared within, the namespace `mermoz::`.

 Then specifically few rules:
 - Class names: `MyRandomClass` start and distinguish words with **uppercase**, no `_` in class names.